Table of Contents[Hide][Show]

 Free Things to Do in Virginia Beach VA

-With more than 13 miles of free soft sand beach available, Virginia Beach is a haven for sun worshippers and wave frolickers alike.
+And, with more than 13 miles of free soft sand beach available, Virginia Beach is a haven for sun worshippers and wave frolickers alike.
 It is located on the Atlantic Ocean at the mouth of the Chesapeake Bay and plays host to such beach events as the East Coast Surfing Championship and the North-American Sand Soccer Championship.

 It is also one of the most popular beaches for families because of its family friendly atmosphere.
 And the family friendly nature of Virginia Beach is why it receives my family’s seal of approval.
 We return year after year.